tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-28-sql-unit-test-runner.markdown

 ### Example usage

 This section list some simple examples to illustrate some standard, common usage of test blocks.
+The most common one is:

 ``` plain Compare test query's output with expected output
 /* @Test